szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 2160:** Make Quivering Palm slightly more powerful at high levels

 I really dislike things that scale poorly or not at all.
 This makes Quivering Palm saving throw penalty improve to -1 at level 18 and to -2 at level 26.

+**Component 2170:** Make the THAC0 progression of Thieves better and more streamlined, so they improve up to 6, like clerics

+Among many of the manifestations of the Baldur's Gate's series undying hate for thieves is that their THAC0 sucks.
+A LOT.
+Barely better than wizards.
+This improves the progression such that it can reach 6, like clerics.
+The progression follows this type of sequence: 20-19-19-18-17-17-16-15-15-14....

+**Component 2180:** Make the THAC0 progression of Bards better and more streamlined, so they improve up to 6, like clerics

+Refer to component 2170 for reasons.
+Applies the same bonus to Bards, who also have had their power sucked away by the game.

+**Component 2190:** Make Poison Weapon improve couple of times more every 4 levels (level 17, and 21)

+This makes Poison Weapon more powerful and reliable at high levels.
+At level 17, the save penalty improves to -3, lasts for 27 seconds, and the immediate poison damage increases to 8.
+At level 21, the save penalty improves to -4, lasts for 30 seconds, and the immediate poison damage increases to 10.

 ## Compatibility and Installation order